 2. Community insights

-To further analyse your competitor’s Twitter account, from the dashboard of your competitor’s account, select Community Insights from the view drop-down menu on the breadcrumb bar.
+To further analyse your competitor’s Twitter account, from the dashboard of your competitor’s account - click on the logo, and from that dashboard click on the top Analytics menu to select Community Insights from the view drop-down menu.

 Here you can see detailed information about your competitor’s followers.
 The countries map, languages chart and time zones chart are useful for detecting potential markets not yet explored by you.
 Knowing where your competitor’s community is located can be useful to help you discover new markets and can help with targeting and social media strategy.